DSCI-310-2023/dsci-310-group-04/CODE_OF_CONDUCT.md

 ## Incident Reporting Guidelines

 If someone is violating the Code of Conduct in any manner, we ask that it is reported to the project contributors, or the other project contributors if the violator is a contributor themselves.
-Contributors reserve the right to consult with other authorities, such as academic resource staff, in such a situations.
+Contributors reserve the right to consult with other authorities, such as instructors or academic resource staff, in such a situations.

 ## Attribution
 This Code of Conduct is adapted from the DSCI 100 CoC, available at https://github.com/UBC-DSCI/dsci-100-student/blob/master/CODE_OF_CONDUCT.md.